 A Better Accessibility Strategy

-The best solution to these problems is to fix the underlying accessibility issues with your site manually instead of just masking them.
+The best solution is not ultimately a plugin, but to actually fix the underlying accessibility issues with your site manually instead of just masking them.
 If you’re at the beginning stages of site creation, this can be as easy as hiring a developer who is familiar with accessibility issues.

 If your site is already well established, then you might have a bit more work.
 However, we still think it’s a better solution to understand what’s required to make lasting changes to the foundation of your site, even if you can’t afford to make the changes all at once.